 Color References

-Another way to speed up the process of learning the basics of watercolor painting is to create a referenceOpens in a new tab. for yourself.
+Another way to speed up the process of learning the basics of watercolor painting is to create a reference for yourself.
 One of the hardest parts of learning watercolor painting is getting the colors right.
-You also have to consider what type of paper are you going to use; are you experimenting with different surfacesOpens in a new tab.?
+You also have to consider what type of paper are you going to use; are you experimenting with different surfaces?
 Not only do you need to know how the colors look on the page, but you also need to know how to create different colors with different combinations.

 Creating your own color reference sheet can save you a lot of time and effort.
 It can also save a lot of guesswork that comes with using watercolors.
 Use this sheet as a way to ensure that every painting comes out with the exact colors you originally had in mind.